cr0sis/Real-time-International-space-station-tracker/README.md

  turtle is a pre-installed Python library that enables users to create pictures and shapes by providing them with a virtual canvas.

 # Time:
- time module provides various time-related functions.
+ Time module provides various time-related functions.

+# Historic tracking:
+ Function added to see where the station has been over time.